Michel Temer: Personal life

 Raised by Maronite parents, Temer identifies as a Catholic.
+He's a São Paulo FC fan.

 Temer and his first wife Maria Célia Toledo had three daughters: Luciana (1969), Maristela (1972), and Clarissa (1974).

 Temer is also father to Eduardo (born in 1999 in London) with journalist Érica Ferraz.

 In 2002, Temer met Marcela Tedeschi (born 1983), who was attending the annual political convention of the Brazilian Democratic Movement Party (PMDB) with her uncle Geraldo, a Paulínia municipal employee.
 They married on 26 July 2003, in a small ceremony.
 In 2009, Marcela graduated with a law degree from Fadisp, a private school in São Paulo.
 In an interview, Marcela said she never took the licensing exam because of the birth of the couple's son Michel, also known by his nickname "Michelzinho".

 Awards and decorations

 Below is a selected list of awards Temer has received: